-Choose a high quality brand that lists animal protein (beef, bison, chicken, or turkey) as its number 1 ingredient.
-Wheat, corn and other glutens should be avoided altogether as they are prolific skin and digestive allergens for this breed.
-Carb sources should be from vegetables like sweet potato and carrots.
+Choose a high-quality brand that lists animal protein (beef, bison, chicken, or turkey) as its main ingredient.
+Wheat, corn and other glutens should be avoided as they are prolific skin and digestive allergens for this breed.
+Carbohydrates should be from vegetables like sweet potato and carrots.

 Since the Rotties are prone to hip and elbow dysplasia, Rottweiler puppies should be fed a diet high in glucosamine and chondroitin which are natural substances that protect the joints.
 Omega fatty acids from fish would help maintain a healthy coat.